vanold101/taska-loop/CHECKLIST.md

         -   Built a parser that extracts item names, quantities, and units from the AI output
         -   Added duplicate detection to prevent adding items that already exist in the trip
         -   Implemented clear visual interface showing parsed items before adding to trip
+        -   **Bug Fixes:**
+            -   Fixed parser logic to properly handle different formats (parenthesis, dash, simple formats)
+            -   Restructured parsing logic to prevent multiple matches on the same item
+            -   Added enhanced logging for better debugging
+            -   Improved batch processing of multiple items from the parser
     -   **Technical Features:**
         -   Created predefined prompt template for ChatGPT that instructs it on formatting
         -   Implemented regex-based parsing to handle various formats and units